roman-tremmel/Worldalleles/README.md

 ## Instructions
+1. Start the app
-1. Choose in the sidebar on the left side your desired pharmacogene.
+2. Choose in the sidebar on the left side your desired pharmacogene.
-2. Choose your allele of interest.
+3. Choose your allele of interest.
-3. The map shows the frequencies published on https://www.pharmgkb.org/page/pgxGeneRef
+4. The map shows the frequencies published on https://www.pharmgkb.org/page/pgxGeneRef
-4. Click on the blue button in the top left corner to change parameters e.g. world regions, colors or projections.
+5. Click on the blue button in the top left corner to change parameters e.g. world regions, colors or projections.
-5. Under the tab "Data" you find the allelic data as downloadable table.
+6. Under the tab "Data" you find the allelic data as downloadable table.
-6. Raw data as well as method can be accessed via the tabs in the sidebar on the left.
+7. Raw data as well as method can be accessed via the tabs in the sidebar on the left.
+8. Limitation: Please be aware that the world frequency data is only as good as the data collected, reviewed and published from PharmGKB (see PMID:2299266 f